Master Digital Marketing, WordPress, SEO

 BAD FONT?

-Afterall font is a font, right?
+The afterall font is a font, right?

 A vast range of fonts has been designed by the developers that have made the professional designers and developers make their websites and blogs look much prettier.

-But, yeah due to the huge availability of cute fonts, it can put anyone in a dilemma which one to go with.
+But, yeah due to the huge availability of cute fonts, it can put anyone in a dilemma about which one to go with.

 • which fonts are the easiest to read (the pleasing font is always acceptable)